 I often wonder: should I write these as bulleted lists?

 Lots of people send bulleted lists—bullet-letters?—nowadays.
 I read a bunch of bullet-letters myself.
 Some newsletter people have even started additional newsletters on top of their already popular newsletters just to offer bulleted lists.
 It’s like there was this big, pent-up demand for bullets that everyone noticed all at once.
 Maybe it’s because of the sense that many of us are turning away from Twitter and Facebook.
 All those little bits and pieces we want to share need a new home.
 For example, this piece at Medium on how not to be a crank.
-Or this tool for turning off all retweets on Twitter.
 Where do I share things like that now?

 No, I’m not starting a bullet-letter.
 What can I say?
 I like paragraphs.
 I think in paragraphs.
 I organize information in paragraphs.
 I’ve never been too good with bullets or outlines.